-Probably as you do not want to miss out on the employer contributions!
+Probably, as you do not want to miss out on the employer contributions!

 It depends.
-Pension laws will determine what portion of your account is designated as “locked-in” pension money, and what portion is not “locked-in”.
+Pension laws determine what portion of your account is designated as “locked-in” pension money, and what portion is not “locked-in”.
 Your options for the two types of money differ slightly.
 If you elect to cash out, you will be required to pay income tax.

-Western has organized 15 different investment options in a structure that offers broad diversification and choice.
+Western's Joint Pension Board has organized 15 different investment options in a structure that offers broad diversification and choice.
 The “right” mix of investments is different for each member and may be influenced by your anticipated length of participation in the plan.